mantl/mantl/examples/README.md

-# Example
+# Examples

 The examples in this directory are applications that can be run against your cluster.

-In each directory is a README.md is the short and sweet instructions.
-Below go through in more detail and provide more of an introduction to what is going on with these examples.
+In each example directory is a README.md that provides the short and sweet instructions.
+Below we go through the examples in more detail and provide more of an introduction to what is going on.

 ## Getting a Cluster Up

 #### Vagrant Cluster

-The easiest way to get going is to get a vagrant VM up and running with all the software.
+Getting the vagrant cluster up and running on your laptop is the easiest way to get a cluster going for the examples.

-see Getting Started in the [README.md](../README.md) at root of this project for instructions oh doing this.
+To do this, see Getting Started in the [README.md](../README.md) at root of this project.

 If you have not done so yet, go ahead get vagrant up now.
-It will take a couple of minutes and you can come back to this while you wait.
+It will take a couple of minutes and you can read on while you wait.

 To run these examples you will need to know: